 Alternatively, carpets can equally work as well in your dining room.
 They also add warmth and comfort (often missing due to the minimalist furniture) while a fresh, neutral colour choice can help to brighten the space.

-Dovetail have a variety of dining furniture and flooring available from our showroom.
+Dovetail have a variety of dining furniture and flooring available.

 A hub of activity, be it coffee mornings, book clubs or family parties, your living room needs to be the perfect place for socialising.
 Therefore, it’s important that you don’t simply throw your furniture together.
 It takes time, effort, and a little bit of science to create a warm and welcoming living space.